11th arrondissement of Paris: Geography

+Demographics

-The peak population of Paris's 11th arrondissement occurred in 1911, with 242,295 inhabitants.
-Today, the arrondissement remains the most densely populated in Paris, accompanied by a large volume of business activity: 149,102 inhabitants and 71,962 jobs in the last census, in 1999.
+The peak population of Paris's 11th arrondissement occurred in 1911, with 242,295 inhabitants, and so, 66,020 inhabitants/km2.

+In 2021, the arrondissement remains the most densely populated in Paris with 38,851 inhabitants/km2, and the densest urban district in Europe.
+It is accompanied by a large volume of business activity: 142,583 inhabitants and 83,870 jobs.

 The population consists of a large number of single adults, though its eastern portions are more family-oriented.
-There is a strong community spirit in most areas of the eleventh, and it is interspersed with pleasant squares and parks.
+There is a strong community spirit in most areas of the eleventh, and it is interspersed with squares and parks.